 Graduate Students Class Project:

 All Graduate students will do a class project related to their thesis, or another project.
 The goal of the project is for the student to constrain a dynamic process related to their thesis.
 Students will use matlab to compute and plot thier analysis.
 On the last day of lab, grad students will hand in a write-up of their anlaysis, and give a 15 minute oral presentation on their project.
-See Geodynamics Class Project Description for details.
-This project will be graded as two labs.
+This project will count as 1/3 of your lab grade.

 Midterm I; 10%